Harold and Maude: Retrospective appraisal

 The reputation of the film has since increased greatly.
 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 86% based on 50 reviews, with an average rating of 7.8/10.
 The website's critics consensus reads, "Hal Ashby's comedy is too dark and twisted for some, and occasionally oversteps its bounds, but there's no denying the film's warm humor and big heart."

-In 2013, the Writers Guild of America ranked the screenplay number 86 on its list of the "101 Greatest Screenplays" ever written.
+In 2006, the Writers Guild of America ranked the screenplay number 86 on its list of the "101 Greatest Screenplays" ever written.

 In Sight & Sounds 2012 "Greatest Films of All Time" poll, Niki Caro, Wanuri Kahiu, and Cyrus Frisch voted for Harold and Maude.
 Frisch commented: "An encouragement to think beyond the obvious!"

 In 2017, Chicago Tribune critic Mark Caro wrote a belated appreciation, "I'm sorry, Harold and Maude, for denying you for so long.
 You're my favorite movie once again."

+Ruth Gordon lived most of the last years of her life on Martha's Vineyard Island.
+In her honor, the Island movie theater in Oak Bluffs would typically run the film for one night each June.
+In some instances, she would attend the showing and engage in a question-and-answer session following the presentation.